ERMETE-Lab/.github/profile/README.md

 ---

-**Disclaimer:** The codes developed by our lab are supervised by Prof. Antonio Cammi and are intended for academic and research purposes.
+**Disclaimer:** The codes developed by our lab intended for academic and research purposes.

 ---